The price is the same for adults and children.

 From

-Very popular souvenir!
+A very popular souvenir!
 All participants will receive a sumo towel and a secret sumo item to unwrap!

 Our staff will guide you to your seat!

-After entering the venue, you can re-enter.
+Once you enter the venue, you can re-enter.
 You can go out to eat or go shopping during your stay.

 If you wish to re-enter, please return by 5pm.